eiskarlsson/contoso-chat/docs/workshop/in-person-starts/00-self-preprovision.md

 **Configure deployment**

-In this step we will create an [AZD environment](https://learn.microsoft.com/azure/developer/azure-developer-cli/manage-environment-variables#environment-specific-env-file) called AITOUR to store configurations.
-This will also capture needed resource information after deployment in the file `.azure\AITOUR\.env`.
+In this step we will create an [AZD environment](https://learn.microsoft.com/azure/developer/azure-developer-cli/manage-environment-variables#environment-specific-env-file) called LIMBODATINGCHAT to store configurations.
+This will also capture needed resource information after deployment in the file `.azure\LIMBODATINGCHAT\.env`.

 Choose a **region** that provides the required resources and in which the subscriptions have sufficient quote available.
 In the example below, we use the `--location` parameter to select the region **francecentral**.

 ```
-azd env new AITOUR --location francecentral --subscription $(az account show --query id --output tsv)
+azd env new LIMBODATINGCHAT --location francecentral --subscription $(az account show --query id --output tsv)
 ```

 TODO: Does this work?
 If so we won't need the `az login` step.
 ```
-azd env new AITOUR --location francecentral --subscription $(azd env get-value AZURE_SUBSCRIPTION_ID)
+azd env new LIMBODATINGCHAT --location francecentral --subscription $(azd env get-value AZURE_SUBSCRIPTION_ID)
 ```

 **Deploy resources**